 The evolution of the electron transport regime with $E_{\rm{g}}$ can be explained with the help of the SFT.
 For a junction width of 0.8~nm, the field amplitude $E_{\rm{g}}=3$~V/nm results for the present system in $\zeta=1$.
 As discussed in subsection~\ref{subsec:PE_bias}, the over-the-barrier electron excitation is not permitted within the semiclassical theory for field strengths below this value.
-In this situation, the electron transport is described by the perturbative multiphoton regime of PAT.
-For $E_{\rm{g}}$ above this threshold marked with vertical red bar in Figure~\ref{fig:Transfer_08_1_2}a, the Volkov states progressively become dominant.
-The over-the-barrier electron transport is possible, and an effective photon order $n$ quickly converges to $\frac{\overline{\mathcal{W}}_{\rm{tb}}}{\omega} \approx \frac{\mathcal{W}_{\rm{tb}}}{\omega}$, where the effective height $\overline{\mathcal{W}}_{\rm{tb}}$ of the tunneling barrier is defined with Eq.~\eqref{eq:BarrierSFT}.
-The observed change in the slope of the $\mathcal{N}(E_{\rm{g}})$ dependence near $\zeta = 1$ thus signals a shift in the underlying quantum states.
+In this situation, the electron transport can be described by the perturbative multiphoton regime of PAT.
+For $E_{\rm{g}}$ above this threshold, marked with a vertical red bar in Figure~\ref{fig:Transfer_08_1_2}a, the over-the-barrier electron transport is possible.
+An effective photon order $n$ quickly converges to $\frac{\overline{\mathcal{W}}_{\rm{tb}}}{\omega} \approx \frac{\mathcal{W}_{\rm{tb}}}{\omega}$, where the effective height $\overline{\mathcal{W}}_{\rm{tb}}$ of the tunneling barrier introduced in the semiclassical theory is defined with Eq.~\eqref{eq:BarrierSFT}.
+The observed change in the slope of the $\mathcal{N}(E_{\rm{g}})$ dependence near $\zeta = 1$ thus signals a shift in the underlying transport channels.